lumagateinc/Resource-Scheduler/docs/README.md

 **STEP 3: Log a ticket**

-To log a ticket, visit our [Support page](https://lumagate.us/support) and click the "CONTACT US" button.
+To log a ticket, visit our [Support page](https://lumagate.us/support) at [https://lumagate.us/support](https://lumagate.us/support) and click the "CONTACT US" button.
 In the form provided, select "Resource Scheduler" in the **Product** dropdown.
 Complete the required fields in the form and click **Submit**.
 A support ticket will be logged and routed automatically.
 You will receive an e-mail confirmation that your request was received.

 [back to ToC](#table-of-contents)